neverlee/leetcode/README.md

 * 1359.
 Count All Valid Pickup and Delivery Options.go
 * 1458.
 Max Dot Product of Two Subsequences.go
 * 332. Reconstruct Itinerary.go
+* 1793.
+Maximum Score of a Good Subarray.rs
 ```